-The Translational Research Program (TRP) is the home of the SPOREs—the Specialized Programs of Research Excellence—a cornerstone of NCI’s efforts to promote collaborative, interdisciplinary translational cancer research.
-SPORE grants involve both basic and clinical/applied scientists and support projects that will result in new and diverse approaches to the prevention, early detection, diagnosis, and treatment of human cancers.
+The Translational Research Program (TRP) is the home of the SPOREs — the Specialized Programs of Research Excellence — a cornerstone of NCI’s efforts to promote collaborative, interdisciplinary translational cancer research.
+SPORE grants involve both basic and clinical/applied scientists working together and support projects that will result in new and diverse approaches to the prevention, early detection, diagnosis, and treatment of human cancers.

-Each SPORE is focused on a specific organ site, such as breast or lung cancer, or on a group of highly related cancers, such as gastrointestinal cancers and sarcomas.
+Each SPORE is focused on a specific organ site, such as breast or lung cancer, on a group of highly related cancers, such as gastrointestinal cancers and sarcomas, or a common pathway or theme that ties together the cancers under study.
 SPOREs are designed to enable the rapid and efficient movement of basic scientific findings into clinical settings, as well as to determine the biological basis for observations made in individuals with cancer or in populations at risk for cancer.
 SPOREs are required to reach a human end-point within the five-year funding period.
-There are currently 62 active SPOREs located at academic centers in 23 states across the United States.
-Seventeen organ sites or systems are represented in the SPORE portfolio, including: bladder, brain, breast, cervical, endometrial, gastrointestinal, head and neck, kidney, leukemia, lung, lymphoma, myeloma, ovarian, pancreatic, prostate, sarcoma, and skin cancers.
+There are currently 52 funded SPOREs located at academic centers in 21 states across the United States.
+Eighteen organ sites, systems, or pathway-specific themes are currently represented in the SPORE portfolio, including: bladder, brain, breast, cervical, gastrointestinal, head and neck, kidney, leukemia, lung, lymphoma, myeloma, neuroendocrine, ovarian, pancreatic, prostate, sarcoma, skin cancers, and hyperactive RAS tumors.

 The TRP mission is to integrate scientific advancements in the understanding of the biology of human cancer with the development of new interventions for the prevention, diagnosis, and treatment of cancer patients or populations at risk for cancer, by fostering broad interdisciplinary investigations that focus on bringing discoveries from the laboratory to the clinic, and coordinating resources of the National Cancer Institute with those of academia, industry, and non-profit organizations/foundations to reduce cancer incidence, morbidity and mortality, to extend survival, and to increase the quality of life of cancer patients.